Coulometric Titrators and Volumetric Titrators

 Karl Fischer Titration is a technique for the determination of moisture content.
 The technique was developed by a chemist named Karl Fischer.
 It is based on a reagent which reacts with water and converts the water into a non-conductive chemical.
-Karl Fisher provides for the specific detection of water content in a product.
+Karl Fischer provides for the specific detection of water content in a product.

 There are two methods used to perform the Karl Fischer titration test.